temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options

-* `--limit` (int) - Show only the first `N` Batch Jobs in the list.
+* `--limit` (int) -
+  Show only the first `N` Batch Jobs in the list.

 ### temporal batch terminate: Terminate a Batch Job

 Terminate the Batch job with the provided Job Id.
-You must provide a reason motivating the termination, which is stored with the Service for later reference.
+You must provide a reason motivating the termination.
+This reason is stored with the Service for later reference.
+For example:

 ```
 temporal batch terminate --job-id YourJobId --reason YourTerminationReason